How would perfect data change your job?

 B2B marketers, close your eyes and imagine that all of your sales and marketing data is clean, normalized, segmented, and correlated.

-In the real world, data will never be 100% perfect, but it is entirely achievable to have data that is 70% to 80% perfect.
+In the real world, data will never be 100% perfect, but it is entirely achievable to have good data quality that is 70% to 80% perfect.
 If you no longer had to struggle with poor quality data and its negative impact on sales and marketing operations, how would your short-term priorities and long-term strategy change?
 How would (nearly) perfect data change your job and improve your effectiveness?

 1. Leverage Demographic Scoring For Better Lead Qualification